 The Magnificent Kew Mae Pan Nature Trail

-We will pick you up from your hotel for an early departure for your private Doi Inthanon day trekking.
+We will pick you up from your hotel for an early departure for your private Doi Inthanon hiking trip.

 The Thai government declared Doi Inthanon a national park in 1972.
 It is the highest mountain of Thailand (2,565 m).
 The park boasts the greatest diversity of forest types and bird species found in any single park in the country and has many beautiful waterfalls.
 We will drive up to the summit of Doi Inthanon before we embark on a beautiful nature trail.